 Šikić says last week he notified WPBrigade, the company behind the plugin, and a day after his report they released a patch.
 Users are advised to install version 2.0.22 of Simple Social Buttons, released on February 8 last Friday.
 Because of its consequences, the problem should not be taken lightly.

 Some sites are protected against this vulnerability inherently, as their admins have already blocked user registration for security reasons.
 However, sites that allow users to register to post comments on blog posts are vulnerable to attacks and should be used as soon as possible to update the plugin.
+You may use the following free web scanning tool to know the issue directly.
+Here is the steps to fix admin login hack issue.

 According to statistics from the official WordPress Plugins repository, the plugin has been installed on more than 40,000 websites, making it an attractive target for WordPress botnet operators.